 Coconut oil has a firm texture that looks like soap.
-Oil "melts" at a temperature of 25 degrees, also you applying it on the skin.
+Oil "melts" at a temperature of 25 degrees, also you apply it onto the skin.

-Body Butter is oil with a melting point of greater than 20 degrees.
+Coconut oil is an oil with a melting point of greater than 20 degrees.
 That is, in the normal state, it looks like a molded pulp, and in contact with warm hands immediately begins to melt.
 In coconut oil is just such consistency.
-White lumpy mass that looks, in my opinion, is very appetizing and nicely.
+White lumpy mass that looks, in my opinion, is very appetizing and nice.

-Сoconut oil at room temperature is a pale yellow liquid with a strong coconut smell, and at temperatures below 25 degrees is solid oil.
-According to current standards in this oil must contain at least 50% lauric acid.
+Coconut oil at room temperature is a pale yellow liquid with a strong coconut smell, and at temperatures below 25 degrees is solid oil.
+According to current standards, coconut oil must contain at least 50% lauric acid.

-After cleaning coconut oil become refined.
-Cleanup is under high pressure without the use of chemical solvents.
+After cleaning, coconut oil becomes refined.
+Clean up occurs under high pressure without the use of chemical solvents.
 Refined coconut oil is more transparent.
 It’s better to use unrefined oil for skin care.

 Coconut oil has a good cleansing and foaming properties.
-So widely is used in soap manufactures and cosmetics.
+So it is widely used in soap manufactures and cosmetics.

-Coconut oil contains more than 10%, hand creams or body - up to 30% in mixtures of facial oils
+Coconut oil contains more than 10%, hand creams or body - up to 30% in blends of facial oils

-Coconut oil should be stored in closed dark container.
+Coconut oil should be stored in the closed dark container.
 You can store coconut oil both at room temperature and in the refrigerator.
-Shelf life of coconut oil is for 12 months.
+Shelf life of coconut oil is 12 months.